Cheshta300899/CodSoft-Internship-Tasks/README.md

 1. Design the website layout with HTML and CSS.
 2. Include sections for an introduction, projects, skills, and contact information.
 3. Implement responsive design for different screen sizes.
+4. Enhance interactivity using JavaScript for smooth navigation and animations.

    Technologies: HTML, CSS, JavaScript.
    Skills: Web Development, Responsive Design.